-T_m was measured using the echo decay sequence $(\pi/2)$ -(T)- (π) -(T)-(echo) with 16-32 ns Gaussian pulses separated by a variable time T. The signal was acquired by integrating over the FWHM of the echo (= 32 ns) with an initial interpulse delay T of 180 ns which was incremented in N ΔT steps.
-The scho intensity was plotted variable the interpulse delay T. As commonly

-175 of 180 ns which was incremented in N· Δ T steps.
-The echo intensity was plotted versus the interpulse delay T. As commonly reported in literature (Shah et al., 2019), the T_m (= T{m(10%)} values were extracted using MATLAB from the echo decay curves as the time T at which the echo intensity is decayed to 10% of its original value .
-There is a small variation in the obtained values when a sample is remeasured and using MATLAB.
-Based on technical repeats, we estimate an error of 10%.
+$T_m$ was measured using the echo decay sequence $(\pi/2)$ -(T)- $(\pi)$ -(T)-(echo) with 16-32 ns Gaussian pulses separated by a variable time T. The signal was acquired by integrating over the FWHM of the echo (=32 ns) with an initial interpulse delay T of 180 ns which was incremented in N- $\Delta$ T steps.
+The echo intensity was plotted versus the interpulse delay T. As commonly reported in literature, the $T_m$ values were extracted using MATLAB from the echo decay curves as the time T at which the echo intensity is decayed to 10% of its original value.
+There is a small variation in the obtained values when a sample is remeasured and we estimate an error of 10%.